YohSambre/gmod-braxscan-anti-backdoor-system/README.md

 # braxscan
-this is backdoor checking system in garry'smod addons
+this is backdoor checking system in garry'smod addons.

+original creator : Giraffen93
+permission check modify by Zaros#2502

 this script was not made by me but unfortunately i can't find the original owner, it was just edited by Zaros (GCA) to add a permission check when launching braxscan. i decided to deploy this addon on my github so that it gains visibility and helps people who have backdoor in their addons.